-Content including photographs are Copyright © 2010 - Don & Linda Gilmore
+Content including photographs are Copyright © 2010 - Present - Don & Linda Gilmore

 Let's dispell a couple of misconceptions right away.
 Changing the resolution or DPI (Dots per Inch) / PPI (Pixels per Inch) will not change the size of the photograph that you view on the Internet or on your computer.
 It only changes the size of the photo as perceived by the printer.
 Other wise it's no different whether it's 72 PPI or 300 PPI.
 See the images below.

 Another thing, some imaging programs call it DPI (Dots per Inch) and some call them PPI (Pixels per Inch) Either way it doesn't matter for anything except the size of your print.
 To prove this, here are 3 examples of the same photograph.

 Photo on the left -- 300 PPI